Seafarers and inland waterway staff

 You must guarantee that your employees receive a minimum of 2.5 calendar days of paid annual leave per month and on a pro-rata basis for incomplete months.
 You cannot replace the minimum period of paid annual leave by an allowance, except when the employment is terminated.

-As employer, you have to keep a record of daily hours worked and rest periods taken by your crewmembers.
+As an employer, you have to keep a record of daily hours worked and rest periods taken by your crewmembers.
 You should provide each staff member with a copy of their records, endorsed by the master of the ship and by the employee.

 Before your staff start to work on a ship, your crewmembers must possess a valid medical certificate attesting that they are medically fit to perform their duties.